 Dark Energy Pre-Workout contains powerful, banned stimulant DMAA, which makes Dark Energy dangerous for human use.

-So, should you take Dark Energy pre-workout?
+Should you take Dark Energy pre-workout if you happen to still have it?
 No, you shouldn't.

 There are tons of equally popular pre-workouts that are similarly effective - like the C4 Ultimate pre-workout, which is one of the best Dark Energy alternative options out there.